dcmfx/dcmfx/docs/src/roadmap.md

 - CLI:

-  - Evaluate glob patterns in object URLs for input filenames
   - `get-document` command:
     - New command to get an encapsulated document such as a PDF
   - `list` command: